Baranga69/Baranga69/README.md

 - 🌱 I’m currently learning Machine Learning in Python and C# for Desktop development alongside ASP.NET for Web Development
 - 👯 I’m looking to collaborate with other aspiring developers
 - 🥅 2022 Goals: Contribute more to Open Source projects and have more commits on a regular basis to improve my contribution chart's appearance
-- ⚡ Fun fact: I am a huge nerd and I enjoy readin High Fantasy
+- ⚡ Fun fact: I am a huge nerd and I enjoy reading High Fantasy, I'm into all things mechanical too

 ### Connect with me: